 Laboratory Information Management Software for Engineered Mini-protein Therapeutic Workflow

 The Olson Lab at the Fred Hutchinson Cancer Research Center has developed a LIMS named Optide-Hunter for a generalized engineered protein compounds workflow that tracks entities and assays from creation to preclinical experiments.
-This was published in the journal BMC Bioinformatics with the title “Laboratory Information Management Software for Engineered Mini-protein Therapeutic Workflow“.
-Learn more here, then try Optide-Hunter for yourself.
+A summary of the project was published in the journal BMC Bioinformatics with the title “Laboratory Information Management Software for Engineered Mini-protein Therapeutic Workflow“.
+Learn more in this case study, then try Optide-Hunter for yourself.

 Protein-based therapeutics are a fast-growing class of novel medical interventions in areas such as cancer, infectious disease, and inflammation.
 The protein engineering process involves key strategies for optimizing desired therapeutic properties such as reduced immunogenicity, increased stability for storage, increased target specificity, etc. The Olson Lab experiments with nature-inspired bioengineered mini-proteins modified with synthetic chemistry to produce “Optides” (optimized peptides), which hold promise for improving the performance of potential therapies.

 Development of protein therapeutics requires many iterations of modification and testing.
-It is critical to track details about sample sources, lineage, assay outcomes, and more in a query-able way.
+It is critical to track details about sample sources, lineage, assay outcomes, and more in a queryable way.
 Scaling up these processes requires a cost-effective, flexible data management system.
-The Olson Lab has sought to construct such a system from limited resources for a non-commercial organization.
+The Olson Lab has sought to construct such a system from limited resources, as they are a non-commercial organization.

-Integrating lab data for a geometrically expanding therapeutic protein development process presents significant hurdles.
+Integrating lab data for the complex and iterative therapeutic protein development process presents significant hurdles.
 There are partial solutions found in pre-packaged software, but they are neither affordable nor adaptable enough for an ever-evolving academic research environment.
 Furthermore, many of these solutions lock down data in proprietary formats or require export and transformation in order to perform analyses.

 The Optide-Hunter is used to store, extract, and view data for various therapeutics projects.
 It contains a compound registry, in-silico assays, high throughput production, large-scale production, in vivo assays, and data extraction from FreezerPro (a specimen-tracking database).
 This custom implementation was achieved using data transformation scripts and customized data import pipelines on top of core LabKey modules.
 Optide-Hunter also supports automated chromatogram classification.
 It includes HPLCPeakClassifierApp, a stand-alone application for external pre-processing of high performance liquid chromatography (HPLC) data prior to loading.
-All of this is open-source to assist other users in customizing it for their unique workflows.
+The Optide-Hunter has been made available to assist other users in customizing it for their unique workflows.
 The ability to analyze, visualize, and interrogate the Optide data completely within LabKey Server reduces duplication and the risk of errors.

 In the future, the Optide-Hunter will be expanded to support monoclonal antibody (mAb) data, adding additional options for development of new therapies.